bnova7/tuipasswordmanager/README.md

 - `requirements.txt` — runtime dependencies
 - `LICENSE` — project license

-## Recommendations for professionalism

-- Add tests for generator and vault functionality
-- Use a package layout and `pyproject.toml` for installation
-- Add `.gitignore` to exclude local secrets and cache files
-- Keep sensitive data out of version control

 ## Security notice

 This project is intended for learning and should not replace a production password manager.